-You’ll find that it’s a Medium-Term Expenditure Framework that Ghana and most [developing] countries have started developing which are not based on any realism and are ‘donor-driven’ and a lot of funds are put into these activities… [In practice] the MFEF and the programme-based budgeting are one thing but in terms of reporting it’s only financial report[s] [that count] which have no bearing on the programme-based budget or the MTEF; thus, in the end there is no link to any development priorities.
+A Medium-Term Expenditure Framework that Ghana and most [developing] countries have started developing … are not based on any realism and are ‘donor-driven’ and a lot of funds are put into these activities… [In practice] the MFEF and the programme-based budgeting are one thing but in terms of reporting it’s only financial report[s] [that count] which have no bearing on the programme-based budget or the MTEF; thus, in the end there is no link to any development priorities.

-However, government accounting progress varied in Benin and Ghana.
+Government accounting progress varied in Benin and Ghana.
 In Benin, the introduction of ASTER to provide government accounts failed.
-They were only eventually produced by using a complementary system developed locally.
+They were eventually produced by a complementary system developed locally.
 Donors (e.g. WB, IMF and bilateral development agencies) and the government are discussing whether to scrap ASTER.
 Despite reforms of the Chamber of Accounts to undertake value-for-money audit and risk-based audit, these have yet to materialize; and the commitment to strengthen its status has produced no material change.
 It has yet to conduct a single judiciary audit.
-In contrast, Ghana has managed, albeit with difficulties and technical limitations, to produce central and local government accounts based on hybrid-accrual accounting, but adopting accrual accounting IPSAS has proved problematic, due to undue haste of implementation, and insufficient accounting capacity and local involvement, and thus political will.
+In contrast, Ghana has managed, albeit with difficulties and technical limitations, to produce central and local government accounts based on hybrid-accrual accounting, but adopting accrual accounting IPSAS has proved problematic, due to undue haste of implementation, and insufficient accounting capacity, local involvement, and political will.
 Nevertheless, government auditing is conducted, reports are public and go to the PAC, though complaints that donors and IFIs give insufficient support to this persist.
 Outsourcing implementations to foreign consultants, i.e. French firms in Benin and especially ‘Big Four’ accounting firms in Ghana, and the import of complex, expensive Northern systems fostered local resentment and bred perceptions, akin to manifestations of neo-colonialism.
 Civil servants alleged that this creates ‘business’ for French and Anglo-American accounting firms but hinders developing local capacity and indigenous involvement, produces systems unsuited to local needs, and creates rates of change that outstrip local capacity (Hopper et al., 2018).
 Technical assistance as knowledge transfer has its own political economy (Stiglitz and Chang, 2001) and when it appears to place Northern commercial and geopolitical interests before that of recipients it bolsters local perceptions of neo-colonial exploitation of the periphery (Chang, 2007; Verschave, 2004).

 Accounting control, monetary systems and advisors

 During colonialism, France created the Afrique Occidentale Francaise (French West Africa) and the Afrique Equatoriale Francaise (French Equatorial Africa) regions, and in 1945 the Franc des Colonies Françaises d’Afrique (CFA) became their common currency.
-Post-independence, these regions became Francophone zones (Joseph, 1976) that use the CFA (now Franc de la Communauté Financière d’Afrique).
-In 1994 the UEMOA (Union Economique et Monétaire Ouest Africaine or ‘West African Economic and Monetary Union’ covering Benin, Burkina Faso, Cote d'Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo, was formed to create monetary and trading unions with harmonized tariffs, laws and regulations.
+Post-independence, these regions became Francophone zones (Joseph, 1976) that still use the CFA (now Franc de la Communauté Financière d’Afrique).
+In 1994 the UEMOA covering Benin, Burkina Faso, Côte d'Ivoire, Guinea-Bissau, Mali, Niger, Senegal, and Togo, created monetary and trading unions with harmonized tariffs, laws and regulations.
 The Council of Ministers responsible for each country’s economy and finances determine its economic and monetary policy (and thus Benin’s).
-IFIs, especially the WB, provide expertise and monitor progress but under ‘tight French oversight’ (former Beninese government official).
+IFIs, especially the WB, provide expertise and monitor progress but under ‘tight French oversight’ [former Beninese government official].
 For example, France can veto the monetary policy of the regional central banks – the Banque Centrale des Etats de l’Afrique de l’Ouest and the Banque des Etats de l’Afrique Centrale’ (Agbohou, 2012) despite their independence (2003 revised UEMOA Treaty).
 UEMOA periodically reviews member countries' macroeconomic policies based on convergence criteria; and has established a regional stock exchange, regional banking legal and regulatory frameworks and, of interest here, their accounting policies.